Trustable Compliance Report#

 AOU-05

-Input is encoded as UTF-8 (as required by RFC8259) and in case other string formats are used, it is expected that the parse or dump function may throw an exception.
+The integrator shall ensure that input is encoded as UTF-8 (as required by RFC8259) and that exceptions thrown in case other string formats are used are properly handled

 0.00